Introduction to XML Commands

 <hr> </hr> or <hr />

-- Namespace: This is being used to avoid the conflict, start the name using a prefix.
+- Namespace: This is being used to avoid conflict; start the name using a prefix.

 Syntax / example: